Bboy9090/GhostWriter-/PRD.md

 ## Design Direction

-The design should evoke feelings of **security**, **control**, and **clarity**.
-Visual language should communicate protection and organization - like a digital security vault meets a modern command center with financial intelligence.
-The interface should feel authoritative yet approachable, with clear hierarchies that make security features obvious, operational features efficient, and insights actionable.
+The design should evoke feelings of **security**, **reliability**, and **clarity**.
+Visual language should communicate both protection and seamless synchronization - like a digital security vault with cloud intelligence.
+The interface should feel authoritative yet approachable, with clear hierarchies that make security features obvious, operational features efficient, cloud sync status transparent, and insights actionable.

 ## Color Selection